IATI/pyIATI/README.md

 ### Validating datasets

-A `Dataset` object can be validated for adherance to XML/IATI schemas can be verified using methods in `iati.validator`.
+A `Dataset` object can be validated for adherence to XML and/or the IATI schemas.
+IATI schemas can be verified using methods in `iati.validator`.

 #### Simple validation